 For unicast mode of V2X communication over PC5 reference point, the destination Layer-2 ID used depends on the communication peer, which is discovered during the establishment of the unicast link.
 The initial signalling for the establishment of the unicast link may use a default destination Layer-2 ID associated with the service type (e.g. PSID/ITS-AID) configured for unicast link establishment, as specified in clause 5.1.2.1.
 During the unicast link establishment procedure, Layer-2 IDs are exchanged, and should be used for future communication between the two UEs, as specified in clause 6.3.3.y.

-The UE needs to maintain a mapping between the application layer identifiers and the source Layer-2 IDs used for the unicast links, as the V2X application layer does not use the Layer-2 IDs.
+The UE needs to maintain a mapping between the application layer identifiers and the source Layer-2 IDs used for the unicast links for a V2X Service, as the V2X application layer does not use the Layer-2 IDs.
 This allows the change of source Layer-2 ID without interrupting the V2X applications.

 When application layer identifiers changes, the source Layer-2 ID(s) of the unicast link(s) shall be changed if the link(s) was used for V2X communication with the changed application layer identifiers.

 A UE may establish multiple unicast links with a peer UE and use the same or different source Layer-2 IDs for these unicast links.
+Each UE pair in a unicast mode of communication shall associate each Source and Destination Layer-2 ID pair with a specific V2X service provided during unicast link establishment procedure.

 Editor's note: Further updates of the identifier description may be required based on RAN WG feedback.